-To print your information for later reference, click Print.
+To print your information for later reference, choose Print.

-When you are satisfied with your choices, click the Deploy button.
+When you are satisfied with your choices, choose Deploy.

 4.11.
 Install, Start and Test

 The progress of the install is shown on the screen.
 Each component is installed and started and a simple test is run on the component.
 You are given an overall status on the process in the progress bar at the top of the screen and a host by host status in the main section.